Celebrate Freedom to Read Week: February 19–25, 2023

 Challenges to the Written Word

 Freedom to read can never be taken for granted.
-Even in Canada, a free country by world standards, books and magazines are banned at the border.
-Schools and libraries are regularly asked to remove books and magazines from their shelves.
+Even in Canada, a free country by world standards, books and magazines are banned at the border, and schools and libraries are regularly asked to remove books and magazines from their shelves.
 Few of these stories make headlines, but they affect the right of Canadians to decide for themselves what they choose to read.
 See our Challenged Works section for the real story on censorship in Canada.

 Land Acknowledgement